apostrophecms/apostrophe-astro/README.md

 ### Mapping Apostrophe templates to Astro components

-Since the front end of our project is entirely Astro, we'll need to create Astro components corresponding to each template that Apostrophe would normally runder with Nunjucks.
+Since the front end of our project is entirely Astro, we'll need to create Astro components corresponding to each template that Apostrophe would normally render with Nunjucks.

 Create your template mapping in `src/templates/index.js` file.
 As shown above, this file path must then be added to your `astro.config.mjs` file,